 Students with less than a “C” are advised to drop from the college credit portion

-All students must complete an Intent to Enroll form.
+All students must complete a Dual Credit Intent to Enroll form.

 Students enrolled in Math or English courses must submit their ACT/SAT or Accuplacer scores to Lake Land College Admissions & Records office and meet the minimum score cutoffs.

 Time, money, college preparation, and early Lake Land College registration.